yoshikyoto/raspbian-kickstart-ansible/README.md

 ## Execute

 1. Change `roles/ssh-config/files/authorized_keys` into your publickey, correctly.
-2. Change `inventory`.
-Your raspbian's IP adress in it.
+2. Change `inventory` and your raspbian's IP adress in it.
 3. Execute `ansible-playbook playbooks/kickstart.yml`

 ## What's this?